Grand Canyon Tour Tips

 To prepare for a hike in the Grand Canyon, you need to learn more about the average temperatures and beware of summer thunderstorms.
 For example, the temperature rises to over 100 degrees Fahrenheit or over 40 degrees Celsius during the summer months of June, July, and August.
 That is because the inner canyon walls absorb the UV light, which escalates the temperatures.
 If you can, plan one of the Grand Canyon tours by bus during the spring or fall.
 At these times, the temperatures are more agreeable.

-If you do travel during the summer, dress for the heat and beware of lightning.
+If you do travel during the summer, there are some important Grand Canyon tour tips to know.
+First, dress for the heat and beware of lightning.
 Not only should you wear clothing that protects you from the sun’s rays (such as long-sleeved shirts and slacks), you also need to apply a sunscreen with a sun protection factor (SPF) of at least 15.
 Wearing a wide-brimmed hat never hurts nor does staying in shaded areas of the park.
 If you visit the South Rim, take the shuttle to various points so you can make the most of your time.
 You can interchange walking with shuttling, so you can conserve your energy and see more sights.

 What to Do If It Rains